 Our century home came with built-in window boxes on the second floor.
-As I am not much of a gardener (I have a habit of forgetting to water or tend to plants), I found the idea of putting plants into the window boxes quite daunting.
+As I am not much of a gardener (I have a habit of forgetting to water my plants), I found the idea of putting plants into the window boxes quite daunting.
 In fact, last summer (our first summer in our new house), I didn’t plant anything in the window boxes at all because I was intimidated.
 As a result, I felt like our home didn’t look well-cared for.
 Empty window boxes (which are on four of the five windows on the front of our home) look very sad.
 So this year, I was determined to at least try to plant some annuals in the boxes.
 In order to decrease the likelihood that I would kill them, Brian suggested creating a self-watering system for each of the window boxes.

 The previous owner (with whom we are still friends) indicated that she would have to water the window boxes daily (or twice daily in the case of the window box on the back of the house because it gets a lot of sun).
 Brian did some research and essentially determined that if we put in a bit of work up front to create the self-watering system, we could save a lot of time watering in the long run.
 We considered purchasing pre-made systems but found that they were quite expensive and could not be customized to the specific sizes that we needed.